 Recapture to pawn endgame: I extend 2 ply when one side captures to a 0 piece endgame (and on the previous ply the other side captured a piece.)
 Pawn endgames generally don't take many nodes to search, but it's important to see if the pawn endgame entered is lost or won, and this definitely helps.

 When to call the Quiesence search: Slow Chess doesn't always call the quiescence search when depth remaining is less than 1.
 (Note that since some of these extend anyway, for a couple of these this only matters if the search already has no depth remaning.
 I actually added the first two listed before I added the extensions.)
 It will continue with the main search if a) The side to move is in check.
 It could be mate or a fork, etc.. so keep searching. b) The last move was a pawn push, keep searching in case it can promote next move. c) The last move was a single-reply to check.
 This can allow Slow to see some very deep mates on low ply, if they end in checks/single responses.
 However I set a max search depth after which the Q-search is always called to be completely sure the search doesn't get bogged down too much. d) On the last move there were 2 replies to check and we haven't extended past the depth remaining already.
 This will find some mates 1 ply earlier.Chess Programming Links: Although I'd like to think Slow Chess is a pretty original chess program, I made extensive use of information available on the internet.
-Even some ideas I came up with myself I later found on webpages, so chances are if you come up with a good idea, something similar or the same has been done before.
-So it's a good idea to look over available info if you're want to make a chess program.
+Even some ideas I came up with myself I later found on webpages or in other chess programs, so chances are if you come up with a good idea, something similar or the same has been tried before.
+So it's a good idea to look over available info if you want to make a chess program.
 (I want to put a caution here about looking *too* closesly at program source.
 It's more fun and satisfying to do your own, possibly original, implementation of ideas. ) Here are some links I found helpful:

 Bob Hyatt - Download Crafty, an open source chess program.
 When I was starting chess programming I didn't understand the code at first glance and set it aside.
 Now I can understand the code much better, and it can be quite helpful looking at the eval and search (or just reading the comments there) even if your chess program is very different from Crafty.